 Complete eye exam or vision screening?

 As a final point, it is vital that the difference be made when comparing a basic vision screening and a thorough eye exam.
 Numerous people think that by having a nurse practitioner or primary care physician provide a vision screening they are sustaining an effective standard of eye health care.
-What they do not realise, however, is the fact that the vision screening may just just provide for the reading of letters off an eye chart which range in size.
+What they do not realize, however, is the fact that the vision screening may just just provide for the reading of letters off an eye chart which range in size.
 After factoring in the different other types of assessments and tests that have been examined above, everybody will realize that the vision screening does not account for the other many diseases and ailments that you may be suffering from.
 Thus, by scheduling a comprehensive eye examination in Kelowna undertaken on a consistent schedule, you can make sure that your eyes continue to be protected.